Elena Rybakina: 2023: Australian Open final, two WTA 1000 titles, No. 3

 Rybakina started the season at the Adelaide International 1, defeating Danielle Collins in three sets before losing to Marta Kostyuk in the second round.
-She followed it by another loss in Adelaide International 2 to Petra Kvitová in straight sets.
+She followed it with another loss in the Adelaide International to Petra Kvitová, in straight sets.
 However, she reached the doubles final with partner Anastasia Pavlyuchenkova.
-At the Australian Open, Rybakina defeated 2022 finalist Danielle Collins again in the third round, world No. 1 Iga Świątek in the fourth round to become the first Kazakhstani woman to reach the quarterfinals at this major.
+At the Australian Open, Rybakina defeated 2022 finalist Danielle Collins again in the third round, and world No. 1, Iga Świątek, in the fourth round becoming the first Kazakhstani woman to reach an Australian Open quarterfinal.
 Next, she defeated former French Open champion Jeļena Ostapenko to reach her first Australian Open semifinal.
 In the semifinals, she defeated former world No. 1 and two-time Australian Open champion, Victoria Azarenka, in straight sets, reaching the second Grand Slam final of her career.
 However, despite winning the first set, Rybakina ultimately lost the championship match to Aryna Sabalenka in a high quality encounter.
 She reached the top 10 on 30 January 2023 making her the first player representing Kazakhstan, male or female, ever to reach the top 10 on either the ATP or WTA rankings.

 In Abu Dhabi, defeating Karolina Plíšková, she made the quarterfinals where she lost to Beatriz Haddad Maia.

 In Dubai, she reached the third round by beating Bianca Andreescu and Marie Bouzková in straight sets.
 She withdrew from her third round match against fifth seed Coco Gauff due to a lower-back injury.
 At Indian Wells, as the tenth seed, she made her second consecutive Indian Wells quarterfinal defeating Sofia Kenin, 21st seed Paula Badosa and Varvara Gracheva.
 Then, she defeated Karolína Muchová to reach her first WTA 1000 semifinal.
 In the semifinals, she moved past the defending champion Świątek, in straight sets, for the second time in 2023 to reach her first WTA 1000 final.
 In the final, she edged second seed Aryna Sabalenka in straight sets, reversing the result of their matchup in the Australian Open final for her first WTA 1000 title.
 This result pushed her singles ranking to a new career-high of world No. 7.